 Talk About it with Your Doctor

-Discuss lossing in your hair with your doctor, preferably early on.
+Discuss losing your hair with your doctor, preferably early on.
 Let your doctor know how you feel about it and what kind of support you need.
-And you follow to the your doctor advices.
+And you follow your doctor’s advice.

 Avoid Unknown Cures

 Do not be taken in by claims for unknown products.
-There are no cures for lossing hair in women.
+There are no cures for losing hair in women.

 Frequently Asked Questions